ubccr/grendel/docs/pages/https.md

 ## Custom CA

 Any method for obtaining SSL certificates is supported in Grendel.
-If you already have an organizational wide CA or use a commercial CA, all Grednel needs is the private key and signed certificates.
+If you already have an organizational wide CA or use a commercial CA, all Grendel needs is the private key and signed certificates.
 This section will describe setting up your own custom CA used for signing SSL certificates.
 Here we use a tool called [certstrap](https://github.com/square/certstrap).
 These steps are also outlined